Skip To Main Content

 Where is AVID in ACPS?

 Present since 2008, AVID is now a part of all secondary schools in ACPS.
 The AVID System is part of all schools through staff development and common cultural norms related to the college-going process.
 The AVID elective course plays a role in this effort where students in grade 6-12 apply, are accepted, and enroll in the course over a series of years.
-AVID Elementary is a systematic model used at Cora Kelly Elementary and Patrick Henry School where alignment of instruction, leadership, systems, and culture all promote rigor and student success.
-AVID Elementary school students plan and realize their path to success through thoughtful organization, goal setting, and development of self.
-Patrick Henry engages in both the AVID Elementary and Secondary system and affords the elective course to some middle school students.
-AVID Excel is only available at FCH at this time.
+AVID Elementary is a systematic model used at Cora Kelly Elementary where alignment of instruction, leadership, systems, and culture all promote rigor and student success.
+AVID Elementary school students plan and realize their path to success through thoughtful organization, goal setting, and development of student agency.
+Jefferson Houston and Patrick Henry engage in both the AVID Elementary and Secondary system and afford the elective course to some middle school students.
+AVID Excel is only available at FCH and GW at this time due to the English Learner population enrollment.

 How do I know if I fit the AVID elective criteria?